harish-rajan/Posetivity/README.md

 ## Overview
 This uses TensorFlow Lite PoseNet and detects the person posture using Pose Estimation model.
-It maintains the same aspact ratio.
+It maintains the same aspect ratio.

 ### Model used